alemosie/hot_peppers/README.md

 "name"| String; name of the pepper; unique
 "species" | String; pepper species.
 All hot peppers belong to the Capsicum genus (part of the nightshade family), but there are multiple species within it.
 "heat" | Categorical; how hot the pepper is perceived to be: "Mild", "Medium", "Extra Hot", "Super Hot" ([their](https://www.pepperscale.com/hot-pepper-list/) categories, not mine)
-"region" | String; region of the world in which the pepper grows; based on provided origin.
+"region" | Categorical; region of the world in which the pepper grows; based on provided origin.
 (Standardized origin) "origin" | String; where the pepper grows; values are country, region, or continent as listed "min_shu" | Float; Scoville Heat Units (SHU) for the mildest variation of the pepper "max_shu" | Float; Scoville Heat Units (SHU) for the hottest variation of the pepper